GoogleChrome/developer.chrome.com/site/en/docs/webstore/trader-disclosure/index.md

 his trade, business, craft or profession in relation to contracts on this marketplace.

-If you are a non-trader, the consumer will be informed that consumer rights stemming from consumer protection laws may not apply to any contracts between you and the consumer.
+If you are a non-trader, the consumer will be informed that consumer rights stemming from consumer protection laws do not apply to any contracts between you and the consumer.
 Please note that it is the developer’s responsibility to accurately self-declare their trader/non-trader status.

 ## For more information on the EU New Deal